BYOC Requirements

 Performance Verification

-Your machines need to pass the NCCL test provided by NVIDIA.
+Your machines must pass the NCCL test provided by NVIDIA.

-Once you've made sure your machines meet the requirements, you can refer to this guide to bring them to DGX Cloud Lepton.
+After ensuring your machines meet these requirements, refer to this guide to add them to DGX Cloud Lepton.

 Copyright @ 2025, NVIDIA Corporation.